-The Seba CZ Scholarship was set up in memory of Seba Calleri-Zavanelli (Belvedere, 1992), who lost his life on Mount Kenya.
+The Seba CZ Scholarship was set up in memory of Sebastiano Calleri-Zavanelli (Belvedere, 1992), who lost his life on Mount Kenya.

 Seba loved Aiglon, and one expedition in particular made a lasting impact.
 In December 1990, Seba visited the remarkable Starehe Boys Centre in Nairobi, Kenya - a school that had just become the first member of Round Square on the African continent.
 Seba was very impressed by his experience there.
 Messages such as 'Aim High' (Natulenge Juu, the school's motto) and 'From those to whom much has been given much will be required' left a deep mark on him.

 A little over a decade later, just weeks before his fateful trip to climb the treacherous Mount Kenya, he spoke to his mother about how he had recognised that his Aiglon experience had shaped him, and how he wanted to see others less fortunate than himself able to access an education of quality, regardless of their means.
 It had become a matter of importance to him.

 Seba did not return from his last adventure, but his mother did not forget his words.
 Together with Seba's employer and team of equity investors in London, she set about raising money to establish an enduring scholarship fund in Seba's name.
 In 2011 the first Seba CZ Scholar, David Kimondiu (Belvedere, 2013), joined Aiglon from Starehe Boys Centre.
 After graduating from Aiglon, David completed his undergraduate studies at Stanford.
 His life has been transformed by the opportunities made possible by Seba’s vision and the by the generosity of his friends, colleagues and family.